 - advise the student, in writing, of the College’s intention to apply restriction to his or her study; and

-- advise the student that he or she is able to access the College’s Complaints and Grievance process; and
+- advise the student that they are able to access the College’s Complaints and Grievance process; and

-- advise the student that he or she has 28 working days in which to do so.
+- advise the student that they have 14 days in which to do so.

-In the event that the student has chosen not to access the complaints and grievances processes within the 28 working day period, withdraws from the process, or the process is completed and results in a decision supporting the College, the study restriction shall be confirmed.
+In the event that the student has chosen not to access the complaints and grievances processes within the 14 day period, withdraws from the process, or the process is completed and results in a decision supporting the College, the study restriction shall be confirmed.

 FOR OVERSEAS STUDENTS:

 Notification to overseas students who are not meeting course progress requirements must include: